52nd Annual Show and Sale - the Midwest's premier antique bottle and advertising event.

-The 2025 Milwaukee Antique Bottle show will be help at the Waukesha Expo Center.
-Show chairman Sid Hatch expects we will sell out all of the 150 tables again next year, so get you contracts in early.
+The 2025 Milwaukee Antique Bottle show will be held at the Waukesha Expo Center.
+Show chairman Sid Hatch expects we will sell out all of the 140 tables again this year, so get your contracts in early.

 Click here to view the flyer 2025 Bottle Show